 North Vietnamese gunners shot down an A-4 Skyhawk (H&MS-11 BuNo 153523) acting as an artillery spotter for the USS New Jersey, but paid dearly.
 The mighty ship swung her 16 inch guns from the targets she was devastating near the DMZ and blew the AAA batteries to pieces.
 The two pilots were rescued as the U.S. chalked up its 902nd air loss of the war over the north.
 Two other Skyhawks (VMA-121 BuNo 151159 and VMA-223 BuNo 147767) were lost apparently by accident during landings and takeoffs at Chu Lai in South Vietnam.
 Both Marine pilots escaped.
 UPI, San Mateo Times, October 2, 1968

 October 21, 1968: Capt.
-David A. Wellman landed at Chu Lai just after dark on a return flight from Ubon.
+Don A. Wellman landed at Chu Lai just after dark on a return flight from Ubon.
 With his attention focused primarily on watching the runway ahead of him.
-Captain Wellman did not notice that he was on the right edge of the runway until just before the right wing of his Skyhawk (BuNo 151122) struck the arresting gear revetment.
-As the aircraft continued up the runway, the wing separated from the fuselage.
+Capt.
+Wellman did not notice that he was on the right edge of the runway until just before the right wing of his Skyhawk (BuNo 151122) struck the arresting gear revetment.
 The pilot suffered an injured shoulder, and the A-4 was destroyed.
-And from Mark Williams ... the blivet broke up scattering coke cans for over 1,000 feet.
+And from Mark Williams who knew him personally . . .
+The plane’s wing struck the revetment that protected the Morest spool and went off the right side of the runway.
+As it swerved, the left wing dug into the sand and the aircraft fuselage rolled off the wing and broke into two sections, the left side of which was still precariously attached to the wing.
+The cockpit section was almost upside down, but had room for the pilot to open the canopy.
+I crawled under, safed his seat, unstrapped him, and hauled him out.
+The blivet (old drop tank with a door cut in it) which contained soda picked up for our coffee mess broke up scattering coke cans for over 1,000 feet.

 1965 - February 1970: Supported military operations in Vietnam including 1,234 sorties flown in May 1967, and delivering 1,723 tons of ordnance in December 1968